QuantConnect/Documentation/03-Algorithm-Reference/02-initializing-algorithms.rst

 Margin accounts with more than $25,000 in equity are eligible for pattern day trading margin limits.
 This increases your available leverage to 4x while the market is open and 2x overnight.
 To model this behavior in your algorithm, you must set your security ``MarginModel`` to ``PatternDayTradingMarginModel``.

-See more about brokerage models in the Reality Modeling section.
+See more about brokerage models in the :ref:`Reality Modeling <algorithm-reference-reality-modeling>` section.

 .. tabs::